 - Siete Almond Flour Tortillas – These make great quesadillas and wrap sandwiches.

-- Simple Mills Crackers – This is my kids’ favorite gluten-free cracker.
+- Simple Mills Crackers – These are my kids’ favorite gluten-free crackers.

 Gluten-Free Appetizers at Costco

-Whether you’re hosting a big get-together, prepping for game day, or just looking for easy snackable bites, Costco offers several gluten-free appetizer options that are quick to prepare and perfect for sharing.
-From frozen finger foods and tamales to dips, cheeses and charcuterie, and jalapeño bites, there’s something delicious for every kind of gathering.
-Costco is your picnic, cookout, birthday party, and game day party food place.
+Whether you are hosting a big gathering, prepping for game day, or simply looking for easy, snackable bites, Costco offers several gluten-free appetizer options that are quick to prepare and perfect for sharing.
+From frozen finger foods and tamales to dips, cheeses, charcuterie, and jalapeño bites, there issomething delicious for every kind of gathering.
+Costco is your go-to destination for picnic, cookout, birthday party, and game day party food.

 These appetizers also pack well in a lunchbox for a filling lunch!
-Extras are easy to freeze for later too!
+Extras are easy to freeze for later.
 (Hello, Souper Cubes, my favorite way to freeze and store leftovers in single-serving blocks.)

-Below is a list of gluten-free appetizers I’ve found at my local Costco stores and what readers have found.
-Some are labeled gluten free, while others are naturally gluten-free—just double-check the packaging, as availability can vary by region.
+Below is a list of gluten-free appetizers I have found at my local Costco stores, along with those discovered by our readers.
+Some are labeled gluten free, while others are naturally gluten-free; just double-check the packaging, as availability can vary by region.

 Check out my list of Costco Gluten-Free Appetizers.